 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Garlic-yogurt halibut and warm fattoush salad with za’atar
+Garlic-yogurt halibut and fattoush salad with chickpeas and za’atar

-Can’t take a trip to the Amalfi Coast?
+Can’t take a trip to the Mediterranean?
 We’ll take you there with yogurt-marinated halibut served over a refreshing fattoush salad of lavash, chickpeas, and tomatoes seasoned with aromatic za’atar.

 In your bag

 - Fish options:

 - 2 wild Alaskan skinless halibut fillets (about 6 ounces each)

 - 2 sustainably raised Faroe Islands skinless salmon fillets - center-cut (about 5 ounces each)

 - 1 wild Pacific skin-on king salmon fillet (about 10 ounces)